miloshunter/MLP-OpenCL/README.md

 |   `-- requirements.txt
 `-- README.md
 ```

+## Expectations
+Hypothesis 1: MLP on CPU programmed with OpenMP will run faster than MLP programmed in bare C

+Hypothesis 2: Every implementation on GPU will run faster than any implementation on CPU

+Hypothesis 3: Size of a network (ie. number of layers and operations that are needed to be calculated) greatly impacts the speedup of GPU implementation.
+Larger networks should get more speedup than smaller when network is beeing run on GPU.

+Hypothesis 4: Implementations in OpenCL and Tensorflow should be comparable.
+Tensorflow will be probably a bit faster, since this project is not about trying to optimize as much as possible.

+## Methodology
+1) The network is trained in Tensorflow.
+2) The MLP algorithm is written in bare C, for CPU, without any parallelization.
+3) OpenMP is used for accelerating the C implementation, ran on CPU.
+4) OpenCL implementation, but ran on GPU.
+5) Comparison of results
+6) Conclusion

 ## Results
 ### Hypothesis 1:
 _MLP on CPU programmed with OpenMP will run faster than MLP programmed in bare C_